 The most effective way to present features is in a bullet list format.
 Where it is possible, use checkmarks as bullets, for some reason checkmark bullets seems more convincing than conventional round bullets.

 The most common trust factors come in the form of certification by a third party.
-Like a ISO 9000 seal of approval or a icon indicating that your content are encrypted and have a SSL Certificate.
-Build in trust factors to show visitors that you or your products are trustworthy and tested.
+Like an ISO 9000 seal of approval or an icon indicating that your content is encrypted and have an SSL Certificate.
+Build-in trust factors to show visitors that you or your products are trustworthy and tested.

 - A Privacy promise on opt-in forms.